NickCMoore/harmonia-sinfonia/README.md

 **Events**

-- List of all events currently run by the orchestra, with image, title, post date and learn more button.
+- Events List: Displays all current events run by the orchestra, including images, titles, post dates, and a learn more button.

 ![Events List](/documentation/features/events.png)

-- Individual event page which gives an overview of the event, a picture, the option to like the event and the the date the event was posted on the site.
+- Individual Event Page: Provides an overview of the event, a picture, an option to like the event, and the date the event was posted.

 ![Events Detail](/documentation/features/eventsdetail.png)

 **Comments**

-- Linked on Post Pages: Users can view comments related to a post and add their own; editable if posted by the user.
+- Linked on Post Pages: Allows users to view and add comments on posts, with editing capabilities for the author.

 ![Comments](/documentation/features/comments.png)